Stabilizing the Splits through Minimax Decision Trees: Minimax decision trees for regression

 A limitation of Theorem \ref{thm:minimax exp decay 2} is that it applies only if the covariate $\bX$ is marginally atomless (for \eqref{eq:1/2var} to hold).
 Therefore, we need the following result that deals with measures whose marginals may contain atoms.
-For a random variable $Y$, denote by $\supp Y$ the support of $Y$. \begin{thm} Suppose that $\bX$ is purely atomic and for some $N>0$,
+For a random variable $Y$, denote by $\supp Y$ the support of $Y$.

+When the marginal law of $X$ has atoms, the continuity argument used in the proof of the exact worst-child halving property is no longer available.
+Nevertheless, if every coordinate atom has mass at most $1/N$, then the failure of exact balancing can be quantified by an additive perturbation of order $N^{-1}$.
+The next theorem shows that the population bound from the atomless case survives, up to a discrete-resolution correction term. \begin{thm} Suppose that $\bX$ is purely atomic and has a finite support, and for some $N>0$,

 Let $\Delta Y:=\sup\supp Y-\inf\supp Y$, and let the associated $\{M_{k}\}_{k\geq0}$ be constructed from the cyclic MinimaxSplit algorithm.
 Then uniformly for any $\delta>0$ and $k\geq0$,

 \end{thm}